matthewshammond/website/content/articles/2024/DOCS.md

 image: images/2024-thumbs/docs.png
 draft: false
 author: "Matt Hammond"
-description: "Dispatching Operational Chopper Software.
+description: "Dispatching Operational Copter Software.
 DOCS is an application designed for managing landing zones for HAA programs.
 The app features user authentication, CAD import/export, ForeFlight user waypoints export, and settings management.
 This project is fully containerized with Docker for easy deployment."
 ---

 This software maintains a database of landing zones for _Helicopter Air Ambulance (HAA)_ programs.
 You can export your database for _Computer Aided Dispatching (CAD)_ software, _avionics_, and _ForeFlight_.